karmaniverous/stan/.stan/system/parts/70-default-and-reqs.md

 - When patches are impractical, provide Full Listings for changed files, followed by the commit message.
 Do not emit unified diffs in that mode.

-Exception — FEEDBACK replies:
+Exception — patch failure diagnostics:
-- When responding to a FEEDBACK packet (patch failure), do not emit a Commit Message.
-Provide only the improved Patch(es) and Full Listings for the failed files (as required by the FEEDBACK rules).
+- When responding to a patch failure diagnostics envelope, do not emit a Commit Message.
+Provide only the corrected Diff Patch(es) and any requested Full Listings for the affected files (see “Patch failure prompts”).